maussoft/maussoft-mvc/README.md

 ### Build single executable

-You can run the following in the `Maussoft.Mvc.CsTest` directory:
+You can run the following in the `example-cs` directory:

     dotnet publish \
         /p:Configuration=Release \